 Note for potential graduate students

 I’m always interested in recruiting new post-graduate students, whether at Masters or PhD level.
 We have a fantastic group here, with members from all over the world, and new faces are always welcome.
 Note however that I receive in the order of a hundred enquiries a year, and normally accept only one or two.
 Before making a speculative approach, please think about a few questions:

 (a) Why do you want to work with me in particular?
 Empty flattery will get you nowhere — I need to be convinced that you are excited by the same questions, and as eager to find the answers.

 (b) What will you bring to the group?
 Applicants who claim to be able to do anything are of little interest; it’s better to be able to do something.
 I’m especially keen on applicants who can bring unusual skills into ecology, particularly mathematicians, physicists or computer scientists.
 Don’t worry if you have no experience in forest ecology; we can provide that.
 Note that loving the outdoors and enjoying fieldwork are minimum expectations for a quantitative ecologist, not qualifications in themselves.

 (c) How will you fund your position?
-If you are not fortunate enough to have your own funding, please make the effort to look at the opportunities available and think about how you will apply.
-Bear in mind that international scholarships at the University are highly competitive, and they only cover your fees, not your living costs.
+If you are not fortunate enough to have your own funding, please make the effort to look for opportunities.
 I’m always willing to help good applicants to develop proposals and track down funding but the primary motivation needs to come from you.
-Having funding isn’t enough on its own either; see (a) above.
+Having independent funding isn’t enough on its own either; see (a) above.